ArtifactDB/chihaya/README.md

   By saving the delayed operation, we can maintain our compact representation to reduce the file size.
 - We have a sparse dataset that is subjected to sparsity-breaking operation, e.g., centering.
   Rather than saving the dense matrix, we keep the efficient sparse representation and save the delayed operation.

+## Specification

-A "delayed object" is stored in the file as a HDF5 group with the `delayed_type` string attribute.
+In **chihaya**'s specification, We store a "delayed object" as a HDF5 group in the file.
-This type can either be `"operation"`, in which case the object represents a delayed operation that is applied to a simpler (nested) "seed" object;
-or it can be an `"array"`, in which case the object represents an array prior to any application of operations.
+Delayed operations are represented as further nested groups, terminating in an array containing the original data (or a reference to it).
+Attributes are used to specify the delayed type of each group and the nature of the operation being applied.

-To enforce the **chihaya** specification, we implement a C++ library for cross-language validation of each delayed operation.
+To enforce this specification, we implement a C++ library for cross-language validation of each delayed operation.
 The specification for each operation is defined in terms of the documentation for its validator function:

 - [Subsetting](https://ltla.github.io/chihaya/subset_8hpp.html)